d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

     return (nd.zeros(shape=(batch_size, num_hiddens), ctx=ctx), )
 ```

-The following `rnn` function defines how to compute the hidden state and output in a time step.
+The following `rnn` function defines how to compute the hidden state and output
+in a time step.
 The activation function here uses the tanh function.
+As
-As described in the ["Multilayer Perceptron"](../chapter_deep-learning-basics/mlp.md) section, the mean value of the $\tanh$ function values is 0 when the elements are evenly distributed over the real numbers.
+described in the multilayer perceptron (:numref:`chapter_mlp`), the
+mean value of the $\tanh$ function values is 0 when the elements are evenly
+distributed over the real numbers.

 ```{.python .input  n=6}
 def rnn(inputs, state, params):